ApolloNet/amazing-mazes/README.md

 When the hero is on the cell at 9th row, 8th column, the "room" defined by the `cells` array are lit.

+# Special objects

+- `torch`: lights on the nearby cells.

 # Add a new maze to the game

 Add your maze to the `/js/config.mazefiles.js`.